dotnet/spa-templates/README.md

 At the moment, those are `Angular` and `React` templates.

 Besides these two templates, we also want this repo to serve as a knowledge-base for all community-owned SPA project templates out there.
-We expect to maintain that list in the `SpaProjectTempltes.md` file.
+We expect to maintain that list in the bottom of this file.
 If you know of any such project templates, which will meet some basic quality bar, submit a PR and we'll consider it.
 Things that we'll be looking for are:
 - HTTPS enabled by default
 - good dev experience - easy to understand and work with out of the box
 - publishing newly created project works